exhibition

 UNITY Modular Shelters

+The BDB (Bund deutscher Baumeister) is supervising and coordinating the project in Germany, providing contact persons and contacts to material.
+The general aim is to prepare for the reconstruction of Ukraine after the war.
 For this purpose, a concept is available from the architectural office Balbek from Kiev with support from a German office in terms of statics and feasibility.
-In addition, sponsors for materials from Germany have already been found.
+In addition, sponsors for materials were obtained from Germany.

+The task of the German university teams was to build the building units as a prototype, to play them with imagined uses and to realise the concept 1:1.
 The concept for the new dwellings is based on an architecture conceived as a modular timber construction.
 Already after the war of 2014, the first „temporary units“ were built, which still exist today as container settlements.
-Based on the experience, the aim is to learn from the past and to create medium-term situations that are better accepted, more comfortable, etc. The FGPG has been approached.
+Based on the experiences, the aim is to learn from the past and to create medium-term situations that are better accepted, more comfortable and more humane.

 The FGPG was asked to contribute its know-how and competences in building (1:1, exhibitions and architectural projects in low-budget or SimpleBuilding), to optimise things and to contribute to the reconstruction in Ukraine.
 The UNITY project forms another contribution to the topic of 1:1 realisation and meets the approach of experimental building at its core.
-In addition to the obligatory project goals of working on the module in the form of a wooden building, the FGPG is trying to develop the topic in the context of building with paper and cardboard in parallel in the project and to carry the buildingwithpaper as a profiling topic outwards here as well.
-Structurally, this is to take the form of a crowning attachment on the wooden module, which will be constructed from square sleeves.
-The wooden building base and the attachment made of paper materials then form a unit, an ensemble, with the character of an archetype.
-Thus, the more artificial idea of representation is in the foreground, rather than the attempt to represent a house in a structurally and constructively correct way.
+In addition to the obligatory project goals of working on the module in the form of a wooden building, the FGPG has tried to develop the topic in the context of building with paper and cardboard in parallel in the project and to present buildingwithpaper as a profiling topic to the outside world here as well.
+Structurally, this was realised in the form of a crowning attachment on the wooden module, which is constructed from square sleeves.
+The wooden construction base and the attachment made of paper materials form a unit, an ensemble, with the character of an archetype.
+Thus, the more artificial idea of representation was in the foreground, rather than the attempt to represent a house in a structurally and constructively correct way.

 - Stillger Stiftung